 43. Participate In a Fun Nashville Bar Crawl

 That is where a fun bar crawl tour comes in.
-There are load of bar crawls available in music city, so find the one that speaks to you!
+There is a load of bar crawls available in music city, so find the one that speaks to you!

 44. Delight in a Nashville Donut Tour